amaana05/hive/README.md

 - A simple dice roll game for two players and only one winner.
 - Handy for settling silly bets.

+## Pokédex

+- Basic Pokedex tool which shows the image of the Pokemon.
+- Gotta catch them all.

 **more additions coming soon...**

 Created by: Amaan A <br/>
 Date: 13th June 2024